mstrum/robinhood-python/README.md

 Generic lists:
 * generate_tag_list.py [10-most-popular|100-most-popular]
-  * Will download a list of the most popular instruments
+  * Stocks that have the given tag
   * TODO
     * Show symbols that have entered/left the list since the last run
 * generate_popular_stocks.py
-  * Download the 10 most popular stocks in Robinhood as of Sunday
+  * Most popular stocks in Robinhood as of Sunday
 * generate_sp500_movers.py
-  * Download the top movers, both down and up, from the S&P 500
+  * Top movers, both down and up, from the S&P 500

 Scripts to add:
 * generate_summary.py